The Napa Home Chef Single Ingredient Series

 Napa Recipe Cookbook: Napa Home Chef

-Chicken Al Pastor Tacos with Pineapple Salsa
+Yucatán-Style Al Pastor Tacos with Charred Recado Negro and Roasted Pineapple

 Mandatory (inedible) cookies.
 By using this website, you agree to the storing of cookies on your device to enhance site navigation, analyze site usage, and assist in our marketing efforts.
 View our Privacy Policy for more information.